arielsanchezmora/vSphere-67-Upgrade-to-7u3/README.md

 ## Checking vCenter integration dependencies

 vSphere integrates with many solutions.
 Most of the integrations are done at the vCenter level.
 These include both VMware and 3rd party solutions.

 Develop a list of all the environments and what software integrations exist.
 Common ones include backups, monitoring, automation, hardware and storage plugins.
+You can use this table as an example of the documentation that you should create:

 ![vCenter integration documentation](https://raw.githubusercontent.com/arielsanchezmora/vSphere-67-Upgrade-to-7u3/main/images/vSphere67-Upgrade-7u3-image7.jpg)